Nexiauk/duality/README.md

     * models.py - all clear, no errors found
     * views.py - all clear, no errors found
     * urls.py - all clear, no errors found
+    * admin.py - all clear, no errors found
 * **Root Directory Files**

 #### [**JSONLint**](https://jsonlint.com/)